Exploring $\beta^+$ decay/EC residues in $^{118}$Sn($^{12}$C,x)$^{130}$Ba reaction: Data Analysis

 where $\sigma_{cum}(^{127}$Ba) is the yield of precursor.

 In Fig.\ref{fig:matrixgraphpxn}(b), the precursor contribution ($\sigma_{pre}$) along with $\sigma_{cum}$ and $\sigma_{ind}$ of $^{127}$Cs residue is compared with PACE4 calculations for $^{127}$Cs residue.
-As can be seen in this figure, the value of ${\sigma_{ind}}$ ($^{127}$Cs) at all measured energies is found to be in good agreement with PACE4 calculations, indicating the population of $^{127}$Cs via p$2n$ channel in a CF reaction.
-A similar analysis has been conducted for $^{125}$Cs, $^{125}$Xe and $^{123}$I residues, given that t$_{1/2}^{p}$ $\leq$ t$_{1/2}^{d}$, as discussed respectively.
+As can be seen in this figure, the value of ${\sigma_{ind}}$ ($^{127}$Cs) at all measured energies is found to be in good agreement with PACE4 calculations, indicating the population of $^{127}$Cs via the p$2n$ channel in a CF reaction.
+A similar analysis has been conducted for $^{125}$Cs, $^{125}$Xe and $^{123}$I residues, given that t$_{1/2}^{p}$ $\leq$ t$_{1/2}^{d}$, respectively.

 Further, as indicated in Fig.\ref{fig:decayresiduespicture}, $^{126}$Cs is expected to be populated via $(i)$ emission of one proton and three neutrons from $^{130}$Ba$^*$, and $(ii)$ electron capture (98.3$\%)$ / $\beta^+ (1.7\%)$ decay \cite{reus1983atomic, Iimura}.
-In this case, the half-life of the higher charge precursor is 100 min, which is very large compared to the daughter nuclei, $^{126}$Cs, i.e., 1.64 min.
-Therefore, the precursor contribution can be deduced as \cite{cavinato1995study},
+In this case, the half-life of the higher-charge precursor is 100 min, which is much longer than that of the daughter nucleus, $^{126}$Cs (1.64 min).
+Therefore, the precursor contribution in this case can be deduced as \cite{cavinato1995study},

+where N$_d (t)$ and N$_p (T)$ are the number of daughter nuclei produced at time `t$^{'}$= t-T' and the number of precursor nuclei produced at time irradiation stopped, C$_{t=0}$ is the cumulative (precursor + daughter) number of nuclei at the end of irradiation.